Child Support Lawyers

 Previous child support obligations concerning children from a prior marriage or relationship

 Special needs of a child with a disability or chronic medical or behavioral condition

 Special needs of a gifted or talented child

 In cases involving children with special needs of any kind, it is generally necessary for the parent receiving child support to present evidence demonstrating that the given impairment or talent has economic consequences that should be reflected in the child support award.
 It is not enough to allege and prove a condition of special need-financial implications must also be proved.

 Talk To An Attorney Today To Get The Answers You Need

-For a free consultation about your rights and obligations concerning child support in the suburbs of Chicago, contact Hunter & Roth, P.C., in Barrington.
+For a free consultation about your rights and obligations concerning child support in Illinois, contact Thomas W. Hunter, P.C..